• info@al-dirassa.com

 • written expression;

-Step 1: Build a strong level in Modern Standard Arabic
+Step 1: build an excellent level in Modern Standard Arabic

 To become a translator or interpreter, Modern Standard Arabic is an essential foundation.
-It is the form of Arabic used in official texts, media, books, administrative documents, conferences and many professional situations.
+It is used in official texts, media, books, administrative documents, conferences and many professional contexts.

-Spoken dialects can be useful depending on the country and the type of work, but they do not replace Modern Standard Arabic for a wide range of professional uses.
+Arabic dialects can be useful depending on the country and mission, but they do not replace Modern Standard Arabic for broad professional use.

 Arabic reading must become fluent.
-A future translator cannot spend too much time trying to decipher each word.
-You need to read quickly, understand sentence structure and identify the key information.
+A future translator cannot spend too much time decoding every word.
+They must read quickly, understand sentence structure and identify key words.

 Arabic vocabulary must be developed regularly.
-At first, you need strong general vocabulary.
-Later, you need specialized vocabulary depending on your field: law, business, medicine, religion, education, administration or media.
+At first, you need general vocabulary.
+Then you need specialized vocabulary depending on the field: law, business, medicine, religion, education, administration or media.

 Translation is learned through practice.
-Reading theory is not enough.
-You need to translate short texts regularly, compare different possible translations, correct your mistakes and understand why one version is better than another.
+Reading rules is not enough.
+You need to translate short texts regularly, compare several solutions, correct your mistakes and understand why one translation is better than another.

 • short articles;